 When you ask younger children to perform tasks, you are also influencing their relationship to work in general.
 Setting good foundations here will help children to mature into teenagers and adults who have a positive and healthy relationship to work.
-To that end you may want to also explain the “why” of what you are asking them to do.
+To that end, you may want to also explain the “why” of what you are asking them to do.
 Don’t worry if they are too young to comprehend perfectly, there’s no need to force your exact meaning onto them.
-Even if you cannot perceive it readily, your child will very likely pick up on your positive intent and care, and will associate those good feelings with their efforts.
-Hopefully as they grow older, they will naturally associate the necessity of doing work with making a meaningful contribution to world, and affirming their own sense of integrity.
+Even if you cannot perceive it readily, your child will very likely pick up on your positive intent and care and will associate those good feelings with their efforts.
+Hopefully, as they grow older, they will naturally associate the necessity of doing work with making a meaningful contribution to the world, and affirming their own sense of integrity.
 What a wonderful gift!